September 4, 2020

 - pregnancy and childcare issues.1

-Treatment services also need to be equipped to deal with the fact that when women cease using substances, this can lead to the re-emergence of previous trauma that needs to be pre-empted and managed carefully.1
+The importance of addressing these issues as part of effective treatment plans highlights how treatment services also need to be equipped to deal with the fact that when women cease using substances, this can lead to the re-emergence of previous trauma that needs to be pre-empted and managed carefully.1

 AOD sector support for women